wannapreneur to journeypreneur

 Circumstances beyond our control – thankfully – helped us break through that veil of doubt in order for us to learn this truth…

 There isn’t enough insurance, or assurance, in the world to guarantee your safety, physical, financial, or otherwise.
-If you care about it, then you best get after it, because this isn’t a trial run.
+If you care about it, then you better get after it, because this isn’t a trial run.

 saying all that to say…